entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 328. Oblique ridge or groove along medial face of palatoquadrate: (0) absent; (1) present.
 > Brazeau (2009); Davis *et al*.
 (2012), Character 48; Choo *et al*.
 (2017), Character 47; King *et al*.
 (2017), Character 336; Castiello (2018), Character 328; Zhu Y. *et al*.
 (2022), Character 332; Andreev *et al*.
 (2022), Character 101; Brazeau *et al*.
 (2023), Character 341.
 Cui *et al*.
 (2023), Character 332; Lu *et al*.
 (2026), Character 328; Zhu Y. *et al*.
 (2026), Character 328.
+> Klug *et al*.
+(2023), Character 88.
+Lu et al. 2016; Zhu et al. 2013
+> - Klug *et al*.
+(2023): "Likely more widespread than previously thought: in Maghriboselache and Ferromirum the ridge matches the position of that in Acanthodes, although the cross-sectional profile is more rounded."
 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax* is 1.
 > - The coding of *Lingyu* is ?.
 > - The coding of *Yipetalichthys* is ?.

 ### 329. Fenestration of palatoquadrate at basipterygoid articulation: (0) absent; (1) present.
 > Brazeau (2009); Davis *et al*.
 (2012), Character 49; Choo *et al*.
 (2017), Character 48; King *et al*.
 (2017), Character 337; Castiello (2018), Character 329; Zhu Y. *et al*.
 (2022), Character 333; Andreev *et al*.
 (2022), Character 102; Brazeau *et al*.
 (2023), Character 342.
 Cui *et al*.
 (2023), Character 333; Lu *et al*.
 (2026), Character 329; Zhu Y. *et al*.
 (2026), Character 329.
+> Klug *et al*.
+(2023), Character 89.
+Lu et al. 2016; Zhu et al. 2013
 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax* is 0.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is ?.